-But, you must beware, AI can make it much harder to tell truth from fake news.
+But, you have to be careful, AI can make it much harder to tell truth from fake news.
 Watch this PSA comedian Jordan Peele made with BuzzFeed using Adobe After Effects and the AI face-swapping tool FakeApp.

 This should serve as a reminder to always question something before you share it.

-Some TV news stations are starting to incorporate mixed-reality onto their sets to help visualize stories.
+Some TV news stations are starting to incorporate mixed-reality storytelling onto their sets to help visualize stories.
 Journalists should stay on top of these innovations to better learn how to tell stories in new ways.
 Mixed reality shouldn’t just look cool, it should be used intentionally.
-Take a look at how these stations strategically use mixed-reality.
+Take a look at how these stations strategically use augmented reality.

 USF’s Innovative Education department is using augmented reality to tell engaging stories like this:

 Joshua Benton, director of the Nieman Journalism Lab, spoke at the Seoul Digital Forum in Oct.
-2015 about “When Journalism Meets Technology.”
+2015 about this.

 Download AP’s full report: ap_insights_the_future_of_augmented_journalism